archeryue/LearnWebInTen/Readme.md

  - Day 4: More details on Vue.js, Vue demo coding.
  - Day 5: Learn UI framework, find a UI framework which works well with Vue(element+? tailwindCSS?).
  - Day 6: Another day for UI framework.
 Dive into TailwindCSS.
- - Day 7: Learn how to Build and Deploy frontend project(webpack? vite? nginx?).
+ - Day 7: Rewrite the Todo-List with Vue3 + TailwindCSS.
- - Day 8: Learn Flask/NodeJS, Combine the frontend and backend.
+ - Day 8: Learn NodeJS, Combine the frontend and backend.
- - Day 9: Start the final project, Pick one.
+ - Day 9: Learn about Webpack/Vite, Build and Deploy the project.
- - Day 10: Complete the final project.
+ - Day 10: Learn about Nginx, Build and Deploy the project.